KennethMonteroS/data-analytics-bi-portfolio/Project_05/README.md

 ## Overview
 This project analyzes baseball data using advanced SQL techniques to explore player careers, team spending patterns, and school contributions.

-The analysis focuses on extracting insights from relational data using joins, aggregations, CTEs, and window functions.
+The analysis focuses on extracting insights from relational data using advanced SQL concepts such as joins, aggregations, subqueries, Common Table Expressions (CTEs) and window functions.

-Data Source: Public baseball dataset.
+Data Source: Synthetic baseball dataset.

 ---